 - 5.1 SHA will publish our rules for allocating houses, and for approving transfers and exchanges.
 We will prepare a summary of the Allocations Policy and make this available on our website and to anyone who asks for it. - 5.2 SHA will remove barriers to communication, by: - Making sure our application forms and other published materials are in simple, jargon free language. - Meeting requests to make our policies and other documents available in different formats or languages, wherever possible. - Making confidential, professional language and communication assistance available to customers who need this. - Offering help with filling out forms, where this is needed. - 5.3 The law entitles anyone aged 16 or over to be admitted to SHA's housing list.
-People will be able to contact us at any time about applying for a home, and the housing list will remain open to new applicants at all times. - 5.4 We will assess applications in accordance with the Points System shown at Appendix 1 of this Policy.
-Our assessment will reflect the statutory conditions summarised in section 3 of this Policy, including the factors that we must not take into account when assessing applications. - 5.5 On completion of our assessment, we will place applicants on the housing list in accordance with the type of application (external or transfer), the points awarded, the size and type of property needed, and any area or other preferences expressed. - 5.6 On completion of our assessment, we will place applicants on the housing list in accordance with the type of application (external or transfer), the points awarded, the size and type of accommodation needed, and any area or other preferences expressed. - 5.7 On completion of our assessment of the housing application, SHA will provide applicants with realistic, factual information about their prospects of being rehoused.
-We will also provide information about other landlords with houses in their preferred areas.

-- 5.8 SHA's target timescales for responding to housing applications are as follows: - Housing application assessed and placed on the housing list: - Within 10 working days (placed on list and points letter to applicant), or - If further information is needed to assess the application, within 10 working days of receipt of all information required - Change in circumstances reported by the applicant: written response by SHA within 10 working days
+People will be able to contact us at any time about applying for a home, and the housing list will always remain open to new applicants. - 5.4 We will assess applications in accordance with the Points System shown at Appendix 1 of this Policy.
+Our assessment will reflect the statutory conditions summarised in section 3 of this Policy, including the factors that we must not take into account when assessing applications. - 5.5 On completion of our assessment, we will place applicants on the housing list in accordance with the type of application (external or transfer), the points awarded, the size and type of property needed, and any area or other preferences expressed.
+We will also advise about realistic prospects and information about other landlords with houses in their preferred areas. - 5.6 SHA's target timescales for responding to housing applications are as follows: - Housing application assessed and placed on the housing list: - \circ Within 10 working days (placed on list and points letter to applicant), or - If further information is needed to assess the application, within 10 working days of receipt of all information required. - Change in circumstances reported by the applicant: written response by SHA within 10 working days.